 Standing Committees are permanent committees whose purposes are defined by the CPA bylaws.
 The committees meet regularly and report to the CPA Board of Directors.
 Chairs are appointed by the President-Elect at the end of the calendar year to serve during the following year for one (1) year terms with the approval of the Board except for those committees whose Chairs are designated by the CPA Bylaws.
 The CPA President is a member of all standing committees and the Committee Chairs appoint the other members of the committee.
 The exception to this is the CPA Ethics Committee.
-Members of this committee apply and must be approved by the CPA Board of Directors.
+Members of this committee apply for membership and must be approved by the CPA Board of Directors.

 Nominations, Elections and Awards Committee (Members)

 The Nominations, Elections and Awards Committee consists of at least five (5) members that include the President-Elect, Past President, a representative from a Division and a representative from a Chapter.
 The Past-President serves as Chair and the President-Elect serves as Vice-Chair.
 The Committee is responsible for obtaining nominations and selecting a slate of candidates for CPA offices and APA Council Representatives.
 The Committee also reviews nominations and recommends recipients for the CPA annual awards.

 The Ethics Committee consists of at least five (5) members who are confirmed by the CPA Board.
 This committee serves as an educational resource for the membership by accepting calls from the membership for private consultation, referring individuals with a complaint against a member or members to the APA ethics committee or the appropriate regulatory agency, consulting with the CPA Board of Directors about professional and ethical issues of general relevance to CPA’s members, writing position papers for The California Psychologist, and offering workshops at the CPA annual convention.

 Finance Committee (Members)